 Ground Zero Beer – Morning Glory

 If you’re looking for the moment when Romanian craft beer took a decisive turn towards what it is today, you’d have to go back in time to the autumn of 2014, at Beer o’Clock.
-Tucked between some neatly curated imports and local offerings, you would have found a bold beer, packing more hops than industrial lagers would even dream of, with a label displaying the three magical letters that would spellbind drinkers for evermore: IPA.
+Tucked between some neatly curated imports and local offerings, you would have found a bold beer, packing more hops than industrial lagers would even dream of, with a label displaying the three magical words that would spellbind drinkers for evermore: India Pale Ale.
 Ground Zero‘s Morning Glory was more than just a beer.
 It was a statement.
 It took hops by the fistful and slathered them over the tongue in a burst of citrusy, floral, dank, resinous notes.
 It took conventional branding by the scruff of the neck and taught it to speak English, use cheeky innuendos, and challenge consumer preconceptions.
 And did it succeed?
 You bet your hop-loving taste buds it did.
 A mere 3 years after the start of the craft beer movement, Morning Glory did more than show consumers that Romanian beers can be on par with international tipples.
 In a feat of trailblazing glory, it taught local brewers that the time to brew IPAs has come, and that the time was NOW.

 Bere Artizanală Sikaru – Sikaru Wit